 #have my say

 “I think it is vital for our voices to be heard.
 We are the ones that live within the system so we know how it really works and what it feels like, better than anyone else”.
-Find out why listening to care experienced young people is so important.

 Having your say

 What do YOU think of Reach….?

 Help us make sure Reach has the advice and info you actually want and need if you’re having a hard time at school.

 “Having autism is unique – it’s not painful, or itchy, or sore – it’s just how I see the world”.
 Check out this Fixers film and hear a girl called Jenny on a campaign to end the stigma about having Aspergers and to show it’s no reason to stop believing in yourself….